roytang/blog/content/replies/2012/01/c3f3syx/index.md

 - AskReddit
 ---

-Don't feign confidence, **be** confident.\n\nTake as many opportunities as you can to try to strike up conversations - don't restrict yourself to parties, and don't restrict yourself just to girls you want to hit on\n\nJust keep trying, be yourself, you'll get used to it eventually.
+Don't feign confidence, **be** confident.

+Take as many opportunities as you can to try to strike up conversations - don't restrict yourself to parties, and don't restrict yourself just to girls you want to hit on

+Just keep trying, be yourself, you'll get used to it eventually.